 Child Support Modification FAQ

 Child support payments are based on each parent's current income, earning potential, housing situation, and of course the child's specific financial needs.
-But since situations can change at a moment's notice -- such as job loss, or even a promotion -- child support modification is always an option.
+However, situations can change at a moment's notice, including a job loss or even a promotion.
+Child support modification is always an option after your financial situation changes.
 The following are answers to some of the most frequently asked questions regarding the modification of a child support order.

 Q: The existing child support order seems really unfair to me, can I change it?

-Yes, it’s possible to change child support orders.
-A child support modification becomes official via a court order.
-This means for any of the terms to be modified, a judge must approve an agreement or change the original order.
+Yes, it's possible to change child support orders.
+A child support modification becomes official only via a court order.
+This means for any of the terms to be modified, even if both parents are in agreement, a judge must approve an agreement or change the original order.

 Q: How do I change my child support order?

 You must request a modification from the same court that granted the child support order, using the procedures required in your state.
-Even if you and the child's other parent have agreed upon a modification of child support on your own, you still must go before a judge before the child support order can be changed.
-For child modification tips, see this article.
-If you want help requesting a modification, consult with a qualified child support attorney.
+Even if you and the child's other parent have agreed upon a modification of child support on your own, and even if you have that agreement in writing, you still must go before a judge before the child support order can be changed.

 Unfortunately, divorce can be a messy ordeal.
 Judges take great care to ensure that the divorce process doesn't harm the children.
 This is why the law favors keeping child support orders stable and doesn't allow modification at a whim.